oglimmer/async-servlet/README.md

 what is does
 ------------

-- the client spawns 500 threads and does http requests (connect timeout=1s / read timeouts=8s)
+- the client spawns 500 threads and does http requests (connect timeout=5s / read timeouts=60s)
 - the server offers two endpoints
-  - /dataSync which processes the http requests synchronously
+  - /sync which processes the http requests synchronously
-  - /dataAsync which processes the http requests asynchronously
+  - /async which processes the http requests asynchronously
-- both endpoints assume that every 5th call is very slow and thus takes ~5 seconds, while all the other calls return immediately
+- both endpoints calls the "slow backend server at 9090", those calls take ~5 seconds

 how to run
 ----------

+0.) start the slow backend server

+$ cd fake-backend; ./gradlew bootRun

 1.) start the webserver